Get

 5. Add Spikes Around the Feeder

-Most cats like to stalk their prey by slowly creeping to the target in a crouching position.
+Most cats like to stalk their prey by slowly creeping up on the target in a crouching position.
 You can add spikes around the feeder to prevent the cat from crouching down and creeping.
 For example, prickly landscaping can naturally deters cats, but it’s safer to use plastic spikes with blunt tips.

 If you don’t want to add additional landscaping to your yard, you can place scat mats around the bird feeders.
 They are plastic mats that have pointy spikes popping up.
 This will make it difficult for the cat to walk towards the birdfeeder.